Migrate WordPress Site Perfectly: The Definitive Guide

 💡 Most other web hosts will have similar processes for migrating sites.
 In a few cases above, you will have seen that BlogVault powers the web host’s migration plugin.
 It is like using a different flavour of Migrate Guru.

-Option 3: Migrate a WordPress site manually
+Option 3: Migrate WordPress site without a plugin

-If you must migrate a WordPress site manually, please take a backup first.
 We lost count of the test sites that broke because of failed migrations.
 At least on our part, that was an intentional decision to feel the pain of a failed migration.
-Again, trust us when we say, it is not worth it.

 🚨 Final warning before we launch into the steps: manual migrations often fail for large sites.
 Connections time out, files get corrupted, and database tables get messed up.
 Manually migrated sites end up with critical errors.